-Airport baggage handlers move all sorts of baggage, such as luggage and cargo, on and off planes.
+As an Airport Baggage Handler, you will move all sorts of baggage, such as luggage and cargo, on and off planes.
 You drive vehicles that carry large amounts of baggage.

 You check outgoing baggage against flight lists, transport it, and load it onto the aircraft using lifting equipment.
 Smaller items may be loaded by hand.

 Incoming baggage is taken off the aircraft to the reclaim conveyor belts.
 It is sorted to ensure that each article is loaded onto the correct conveyor.

 You need to work accurately while taking care not to cause damage.
 You also have to work quickly as turnaround times between flights can sometimes be very short.

-Baggage handlers have responsibility for keeping an eye open for suspicious-looking cargo or baggage items.
+Airport Baggage Handlers have responsibility for keeping an eye open for suspicious-looking cargo or baggage items.
 These items are reported to airport security or the police.

 Much of the work is done outdoors in all types of weather.
 In smaller airports, you may also clean both the interior and exterior of aircraft.

 In winter, you may assist with de-icing the aircraft.
 You may also help with:

 Being able to read, write and speak Welsh may be an advantage when you’re looking for work in Wales.

 Personal Qualities and Skills

 To do this job well, you'll need to be: